Interim Operating and Transition Plan

 Filing of Exhibits and Evidence for All Hearings.
 To the extent possible, the exhibits should be filed electronically in compliance with Rule 155.101(b)(1) and 155.429 of SOAH’s Rules of Procedure, and in compliance with the judge’s orders.
 Exhibits should be numbered sequentially, and multipage documents shall be paginated or Bates stamped.
 If multiple exhibits are combined into a single PDF, the document must be bookmarked to allow the judge and parties to locate each exhibit within the record.

-a. eFile Texas.
-On or about June 1, 2022, the Chief Clerk shall discontinue the practice of accepting the pre-filing and submission of documentary exhibits to be offered at a hearing through eFile Texas.
-Pre-filed testimony, documents filed as exhibits to motions, and exhibits for cases on written submission only should continue to be filed using eFile Texas.b.
+a.
 MOVEIt Transfer.
-Effective May 1, 2022, parties in General Docket proceedings shall be expected to submit all exhibits and evidence to be offered at the hearing electronically using MOVEit Transfer at least three (3) days prior to the scheduled hearing date, unless otherwise ordered by the judge.
+Parties in General Docket proceedings shall be expected to submit all exhibits and evidence to be offered at the hearing electronically using MOVEit Transfer at least three (3) days prior to the scheduled hearing date, unless otherwise ordered by the judge.
 Thereafter, only exhibits that are admitted as evidence or accompanied by an offer of proof shall be accepted for filing as part of the administrative record.

 -